bottlecapper/EmoCycleGAN/README.md

 2. Mel-cepstral coefficients (MCEPs), a representation of spectral envelope, trained by CycleGAN
 3. Aperiodicities (APs), directly used without modification

-CycleGAN is a generative model developed for unpaired image-to-image translation.
-It assumes the existence of a cycle-consistency mapping that an image in the source domain mapped to a target domain and mapped back will be exactly the same as the original image.

 ### Assumption and Loss
 To fulfill the goal (change emotion, keep linguistic content & speaker identity), we consider the following loss functions:
 1. Adversarial loss         (naturalness)